RE: Occupy - Real Estate FAQs for Tenants during Covid-19

 Nevertheless, tenants should check (or ask their landlord to check) the buildings insurance policy to see whether it covers pandemics such as Covid-19 (or ‘Notifiable Diseases’, which may, depending on the definition, include Covid-19 or similar).
 If it does - and providing that the insurance policy is broadly drafted and the rent suspension clause in the lease provides for rent to be suspended in relation to an insured risk (and not just in situations where the building has been damaged or destroyed) - then the landlord ought to be making a claim on its policy and should not be demanding rent from its tenants.
 If landlords do not do this, they could potentially be exposing themselves to a future claim from their tenants.
 Another potential avenue to explore is whether the landlord’s (or tenant’s own) policy includes a “Denial of Access” provision.
 This may - depending on the wording – extend the meanings of loss or damage to include the denial of use for the intended purpose for an extended period, even if there is no physical damage.
 The access itself needs to be hindered; loss of amenities within a space (e.g. use of a gym in an hotel) would not be included.
 This could therefore mean that, where a landlord has actually closed the building, or if a tenant occupies the upper floors of a tall building, where the lifts are inoperable due to social distancing measures, this provision would apply.

 The Government has imposed a separate statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent, or other sums under the lease, due to the impact of coronavirus.
-This also runs until 31 December 2020.
+This currently runs until 31 March 2021.
 Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
 If the court is satisfied that the inability of the tenant to pay the rent relates to the coronavirus, the petition will be dismissed.
-The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR) unless they are owed at least 276 days of unpaid rent.
-For any notices served after 25 December 2020, this becomes 366 days.
-The net effect of this is to place a moratorium on CRAR from the March quarter onwards, though it is worth remembering that arrears prior to this date are not affected.
+The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR).
+The current protections currently run until 30 June 2021 and state that:

 What should we do if we are unable to pay our rent?